vshi2316/Affective-Functional-Aging-Genetics/README.md

 source("run_all.R", encoding = "UTF-8")
 ```

-Individual stage entry points are retained for users who have access to only part of the governed input set.

 ## Outputs

 Generated files are written under `results/`, which is excluded from Git.
-Only aggregate tables and figure source data permitted by the original data-use agreements may be shared.
-Do not upload participant identifiers, dates, row-level records, genotype files, controlled summary statistics, credentials or licensed reference resources.
+The clinical workflows create model summaries, vector and raster figures, aggregate source data and software-session records.
+Only aggregate outputs permitted by the applicable data-use agreements may be shared.

+Do not upload participant identifiers, dates, row-level observations, genotype files, controlled summary statistics, credentials or licensed reference resources.

-Because the primary inputs are access controlled, the public workflow cannot execute without separately approved data access.
-The repository provides the complete custom analysis logic, required input schemas, execution order, software environments and public data-access routes.
+Because the principal inputs are access controlled, the complete workflow requires separate approval from the relevant providers.
+The repository supplies the custom analysis logic, input schemas, execution order and public access routes needed to reproduce the analyses in an authorised environment.

+## Data and code availability

+Data access conditions and provider links are given in `DATA_ACCESS.md`.
+The repository does not grant access to third-party data or alter their terms of use.

 ## Citation and licence